sinbad/UEScripts/doc/BuildPlugin.md

 Usage:
   ue-build-plugin.ps1 [[-src:]sourcefolder] [Options]

   -src          : Source folder (current folder if omitted)
-               : (should be root of project)
-  -dryrun      : Don't perform any actual actions, just report on what you would do -help        : Print this help
+                : (should be root of project) -allplatforms : Build for all platforms, not just the current one -dryrun       : Don't perform any actual actions, just report on what you would do -help         : Print this help

 Environment Variables:
   UEINSTALL   : Use a specific Unreal install.